A Skeptical Look at Thyroflex Testing

 Dr. Turner is the innovator, creator, inventor and owns the intellectual property rights and worldwide patents to the Thyroflex, Thyrodine, and many other new medical breakthroughs and worldwide patents along with the Trademarks.
 He is the founder and head of TARI—Thyroid and Adrenal Research Institute, having developed, formulated and owns the Bio Pharmaceuticals and Bio Nutriceuticals.
 The prescribed Medications are FDA compliant and manufactured under the FDA Compliancy system, GMP'ed and ISO'ed.
 The medical devices and medications underwent clinical trials on 2,200 people, over 3 years and are peer reviewed and published, FDA & CE approved.
 The Devices and Bio hormones are manufactured by Nitek.
 It maintains a server network to monitor the testing worldwide.
 Nitek does not sell its equipment, every system is owned by Nitek (the Thyroflex's are leased with pay per use).
 Dr. Turner developed the "Core Hormone" System to support the thyroid and the Bio hormones for males and females. . . . .
 Dr. Turner is CME certified for continuing education credits.
 Nitek Medical operates in 22 counties, and incorporates the advanced SAM medical software diagnostic suite, and a worldwide on-line Patient consulting service, and Scripting service, which is married into a worldwide patient medication fulfillment service from our licensed pharmacy and the STEM Cell program.
 Dr. Turner has been featured on many TV shows, Radio shows, Social media, and his body of work is written about by many other doctors .

 The TARI Web site has reported that Turner has a bachelor of science degree, an MBA, and a Ph.D. degree said to be "focused on stress management in the human body," but it does not indicate what school(s) issued them .
+An acquaintance told me that Turner received a Ph.D. in international business from the Thunderbird School of International Management in Glendale, Arizona.

 The Thyroflex patent application was filed in 2005 by Kail and Turner and was approved in 2007.
 The document claims that "thyroid dysfunction affects more than 30% of the U.S. population."
 Kail and Turner co-founded NiTek International, Inc. in 2006.
 [Some proponent literature spells NiTek with a small "t" and there are also variations in the company name (e.g., NiTek Inc., Nitek Medical, and Nitek International).
 I don't know whether the name variations are the result of renaming of the company or whether the operators have done business under several similar names at the same time or different times.]